This post may contain affiliate links.

 5. Wash small loads of clothes

 Try not to overfill your washing machine with clothes when doing laundry.
-An overloaded washing machine will reduce the machine’s ability to effectively clean your clothes.
+An overloaded washing machine will reduce the machine’s ability to clean your clothes effectively.

 Wash your clothes in smaller loads for the best results.
 For items that are thrifted, try washing them together before mixing them with your existing clothes.